 It’s best to research this now as there’s no phone signal in Atzala.
 But, luckily, getting back to Taxco is pretty easy.

-First, you’ll need to wait for a collectivo in the spot where you were dropped off earlier.
-This is the junction of the road that leads down to the pools, where there’s a couple of small shops.
+First, you’ll need to wait for a colectivo at the spot where you were dropped off earlier.
+This is the junction of the road that leads down to the pools, where there are a couple of small shops.
 At least you can buy snacks whilst you wait.

 However, there is a lot that is not included in the entrance price.
 Which, includes:

-- Table & chairs (50 pesos for a table and 4 chairs).
-You can’t sit at any of the tables or chairs unless you pay extra to rent them
+- Table & chairs: 100 pesos for a table and 4 chairs.
+Sadly, you can’t sit at any of the tables or chairs unless you pay extra to rent them

-- WiFi (30 pesos for the whole day)
+- WiFi: 30 pesos for the whole day for one device

-Pozas Azules, Taxco is open from 9am to 5pm, 7 days a week.
+Las Pozas Azules Taxco are open from 9am to 5pm, 7 days a week.
 The weekends are the busiest and I’d definitely recommend visiting during the week if you can.
 During the peak summer months, however, the pools are likely to be busy at all times.
 If visiting during these months, arrive early in the day to beat the crowds.

-Before your visit, check the Pozas Azules official Facebook page for the most up-to-date information.
+Before your visit, check the Pozas Azules Taxco official Facebook page for the most up-to-date information.